 In addition to their involvement with the asbestos product industry, W.R.
 Grace also was involved with asbestos mining.
-In the 1920s, Zonolite began mining vermiculite in Libby, Montana.
+In the 1920s, Zonolite began mining vermiculite in Libby, a city in Montana.
 Libby is one of the largest asbestos contamination sites in the world, leading to vermiculite insulation contaminated with the mineral.
 When W.R.
 Grace took over Zonolite, they also took over their mining operations, which continued until 1990.
 Around 80% of the world’s vermiculite came from Libby, linking Grace to asbestos-containing vermiculite products across the United States and internationally.

 The asbestos was not only in products like insulation and soil conditioners, but also led to environmental contamination, found in the soil, air, water and animal tissues.

 As with many other asbestos companies, W.R.
 Grace knew about the dangers of asbestos, but neglected to protect their workers.
 The history of asbestos shows researchers documented health risks of the mineral by at least the 1940s.
 Evidence has found that when W.R.
 Grace acquired the Libby mines, they became aware of the dangers of asbestos to their miners.
 An X-ray survey performed on 130 workers in 1959 found that 48 had evidence of lung disease from asbestos.
 The workers had been mining ore that contained 30% tremolite, a type of asbestos.

 In addition to this acquired knowledge, W.R.
 Grace funded a study in 1976 in an attempt to prove that tremolite asbestos did not cause mesothelioma.
 The company was hoping to defend their use of asbestos as claims were rising about the dangers of exposure.
 However, the animal study proved that it did lead to malignant mesothelioma.
 W.R.
 Grace did not disclose the results of the study to their workers, the public or regulatory agencies, prioritizing their growing profits over the health of their workers and consumers of their products.